Cognyte Software (NASDAQ:CGNT) Updates FY 2022 Earnings Guidance

-Several brokerages recently issued reports on CGNT.
-Needham & Company LLC initiated coverage on Cognyte Software in a research note on Thursday.
-They issued a buy rating and a $36.00 price target for the company.
-Zacks Investment Research lowered Cognyte Software from a buy rating to a sell rating in a report on Friday, June 25th.
-One investment analyst has rated the stock with a sell rating and four have assigned a buy rating to the company’s stock.
-The stock presently has an average rating of Buy and an average price target of $38.40.
+Several equities analysts have recently weighed in on the company.
+Zacks Investment Research cut Cognyte Software from a buy rating to a sell rating in a report on Friday, June 25th.
+Needham & Company LLC started coverage on Cognyte Software in a report on Thursday, July 15th.
+They issued a buy rating and a $36.00 target price on the stock.
+One investment analyst has rated the stock with a sell rating and four have issued a buy rating to the stock.
+Cognyte Software currently has a consensus rating of Buy and a consensus price target of $38.40.

 Cognyte Software Company Profile